-No. Question Idaho Power PacifiCorp PGE NO. luano Power PGE There are no differences in transmission requirements for new versus existing QFs.
+No. Question Idaho Power PacifiCorp PGE There are no differences in transmission requirements for new versus existing QFs.
 Sellers developing off- system QFs must obtain sufficient long-term firm transmission rights from the Seller's project to a delivery point on PGE's system with sufficient capacity for the output to be received.
 Long-term firm transmission is necessary because the Seller must be A new proposed PURA QF must be designated a NR. able to reliably deliver the QF's output.
 Importantly, the After application for interconnection, the ensuing avoided cost prices paid to QFs during the deficiency studies will identify potential system upgrades required period include a capacity premium, which assumes that for that project to interconnect to the utility's system they will be able to deliver their output during the and be designated as a network resource.
 A hours when they are generating.
 PGE relies on the QF's transmission service request must also be made by the output to serve load even during periods of utility's merchant of load serving operations on behalf transmission constraints.
 If QFs do not have secure long- of the QF's generation.
 If there is no available term firm transmission, customers will be paying for transmission capacity to accommodate the QF's capacity that they cannot rely on.
 Finally, Sellers are generation to be designated as a network resource to kept whole for the transmission costs because PGE's serve load, then system impact and facility studies avoided costs include the cost of one leg of long-term must be performed to identify any required network firm transmission on BPA's system.
 PGE obtains long- transmission related upgrades that may be required to term firm point-to-point or network transmission accommodate the QF's generation.
-Depending upon Generation interconnection requests proposing to service to deliver both on- and off-system QF output to the timing and sequencing of the QF's requests for interconnect to PacifiCorp's transmission system its load, once the QF has delivered the output to PGE. interconnection as a network resource, and its request typically require some sort of modifications to However, QFs are responsible for any network upgrade for a power sales agreement with the utility, it may be PacifiCorp's transmission system, but the specifics or third-party transmission costs imposed by such Please explain transmission requirements for new QFs.
-Please explain any possible to study interconnection and transmission and extent of those modifications are dictated by the delivery, if the costs are not accounted for in PGE's 7 differences for existing versus new QFs related to transmission requirements. requirements simultaneously. specifics of the request. avoided cost rates.
+Depending upon Generation interconnection requests proposing to service to deliver both on- and off-system QF output to the timing and sequencing of the QF's requests for interconnect to PacifiCorp's transmission system its load, once the QF has delivered the output to PGE. interconnection as a network resource, and its request typically require some sort of modifications to However, QFs are responsible for any network upgrade for a power sales agreement with the utility, it may be or third-party transmission costs imposed by such possible to study interconnection and transmission and extent of those modifications are dictated by the delivery, if the costs are not accounted for in PGE's 7 differences for existing versus new QFs related to transmission requirements. requirements simultaneously. specifics of the request. avoided cost rates.
 Signed QF contracts are included as must-run 2016 IRP and IRP Update assumed 100% of QF contracts generators in resource stack.
-Generation projections executed as of a specified date result in projects that How are QF contracts treated in long-term planning processes?
-Are the based on 5-year rolling average.
+Generation projections executed as of a specified date result in projects that based on 5-year rolling average.
 Forecast assumes all enter PGE's portfolio as in executed contract.
-IRP assumptions consistent for IRP planning as those used in other internal planning QF contracts not assumed to renew in IRP.
-Internal analysis does not assume QF contracts are renewed historically, with the exception of wind which does not after they expire.
-Order No. 18-405 covers treatment 8 have an established track record. not a significant impact on resource planning. of QFs in NVPC filings.
+IRP assumptions consistent for IRP planning as those used in other internal planning resource types request replacement contracts as seen QF contracts not assumed to renew in IRP.
+Internal analysis does not assume QF contracts are renewed processes?
+Are existing QF contracts assumed to renew or not renew at the end of historically, with the exception of wind which does not after they expire.
+Order No. 18-405 covers treatment 8 a contract?
+Please explain. have an established track record. not a significant impact on resource planning. of QFs in NVPC filings.